getodk/docs/docs/central-api-form-management.rst

                   - string

+                    .. raw:: html

-                    ISO date format.
-The timestamp of the most recent submission, if any.
+                      <p>ISO date format.
+The timestamp of the most recent submission, if any.</p>

                 * - createdBy

                   - object

+                    .. raw:: html

-                    The full information of the Actor who created this Form.
+                      <p>The full information of the Actor who created this Form.</p>